suhock/php-dependency-injection/README.md

 }
 ```

-When a resolution root — the container or a scope — is disposed, it calls
+When a resolution root (the container or a scope) is disposed, it calls
 `dispose()` on the disposable services **it created**, in reverse creation
 order so that dependents are disposed before their dependencies. `build()`
-itself constructs nothing — compiling and validating the graph never calls a
-constructor, factory, or provider — so disposal counts and ordering are
-governed entirely by what your application actually resolves at run time,
-exactly as before the builder/product split:
+itself constructs nothing, so only the services your application actually
+resolves are ever disposed:

 ```php
 use Suhock\DependencyInjection\ContainerBuilder;